renderfarm-darf/darf-prototype/README.md

 # DARF – Distributed Android Render Farm

-DARF is an experimental render farm framework built around native Android devices.
-It’s designed to turn recycled or dedicated Android phones and tablets into distributed render nodes—optimized for offline use but capable of leveraging cloud storage for input or output handling when available.
-No emulation layers, no virtual machines.

-This is not a finished tool—it’s a proof of concept and an open invitation for developers to explore offline, hardware-level rendering orchestration across mobile devices.
+DARF is a conceptual framework in active development.
+It invites developers to shape a native, distributed rendering system for Android from the ground up—exploring hardware-level orchestration across mobile devices, offline or in the cloud.

 ## ⚙️ Core Concept